QuadSpinner/Gaea-Docs/source/Guide/0-Getting Started/1-Getting-around.md

 ![](/images/ui/Graph-Toolbar.jpg)

-The main toolbar, including the Gaea menu, is where you can access file commands, viewport modes, and terrain options such as materials, terrain definition, atmosphere, and water surface display.
+The main toolbar, including the Gaea menu, is where you can access file commands, viewport modes, and terrain options; such as materials, terrain definition, atmosphere, and water surface display.

 ![](/images/ui/Graph-GraphToolbar.jpg)